 Ah want tuh hol yuh, ah want tuh

 Ah want tuh, jam you, jam you, jam

 The various words and phrases from Trinidad & Tobago can be traced back to English, French, Hindi, and Spanish origins.
 Maharajin is one such word that has its roots in the English language.
 Growing up in Trinidad and Tobago is interesting because the slangs can change over time.
 I have lived in the United States for 20 years now, and every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.

-Trini folklore such as Papa Bois is an oral tradition meant to pass on the stories to the next generation.
-Other Trini phrases in the vernacular are Tanka Lanka, Bobol and Obzocky.
+Trini folklore such as Papa Bois is an oral tradition meant to pass on the next generation’s stories.
+Other Trini phrases in the vernacular are Tanka Lanka, Bobol, Never-See-Come-See and Obzocky.